BlackcurrantLabs/hedged-b2b/docs/Postback/index.md

 There are 3 types of events:

 1. Published Event (PUBLISHED):
    When the recommendation actually gets published.
 2. Update Event (MODIFIED):
    Whenever there are updates to one of the published recommendation.
 3. Closed Event (CLOSED):
    When the recommendation finally gets closed.
+4. GreeIn Suggestions:
+   When GreeIn sends us an update, we forward those updates to you based on your preferences.

 ## Expected body according to event